 Incidence of Malignant Mesothelioma

 Concerns about mesothelioma risk in Minnesota have primarily focused on several industries and communities in northeastern (NE) Minnesota.
 A two-fold excess of mesothelioma among males in that region (seven-county “Arrowhead” region) was identified in a 1997 analysis of cancer rates and trends.
-Three of the NE counties are among the highest 50 counties in the U.S. for mesothelioma mortality rates for 2000-2009.
+Two of the NE counties are among the highest 25 counties in the U.S. for mesothelioma mortality rates for 2000-2009.
 Carlton County ranks 3rd highest with an age-adjusted annual rate of 55.1 deaths per million population while St. Louis County ranks 21st with a rate of 25.1 deaths per million.
 The U.S. average during that period was 11.1 mesothelioma deaths per million.
 Subsequent analyses and record-linkage studies using existing employee records identified mesothelioma cases among employees of two large NE industries: the Minnesota taconite (iron ore) mining industry and a ceiling-tile manufacturing plant that used asbestos as a component of the tiles.
 Mesothelioma cases among taconite miners had not been previously documented prior to the 2003 MDH report.
 Those studies and reports can be found on the Reports page under Respiratory Disease at this web site.
 State-funded studies of mesothelioma and other health outcomes among Minnesota taconite miners have been underway since 2007 by the University of Minnesota School of Public Health and preliminary results were announced in April 2013.
 Information about that investigation can be found at the Minnesota Taconite Workers Health Study page.
 The most recent analysis conducted in January 2015 identified additional mesothelioma cases among taconite miners and former Conwed ceiling tile workers, bringing the total known cases to 101 among 69,000 miners and 39 among 5,200 Conwed Workers (MDH News Release, February 17, 2015).

 Mesothelioma Rates and Trends